 Cover: Cost for covers run the gamut.
 You don’t have to pay through the nose for a good cover.
 You can find pre-made covers; you can buy stock images and pay a designer; you can hire a photographer to do a custom photo if you want.
 (You can read about my experience with my covers here if you are interested specifically in how I do it, and in different costs associated with custom covers).
 You can also use KDP’s built-in cover creator if you don’t have the connections or budget for a custom cover.

 You will need a certain size for your ebook.
 Then your paperback cover will need to be the full wrap-around cover.
 Before you can design your paperback cover, you’ll have to have your book fully formatted and ready to go, because the width of your paperback cover will be determined by how many pages are in your book.
-CreateSpace has a formula that you will use to figure out what that exact size will be.
-I assume the paperback process that KDP is now doing will be the same.
+You have to calculate the exact size, so pay attention to the cover details outlined on KDP.
 If you hire a cover designer, make sure they are familiar with those guidelines.

 For example, this is from the CreateSpace paperback cover guidelines.